About the IOI

 Since its establishment the IOI held ten such IOI World Conferences which were hosted by the following countries in the following IOI Regions:

-- 1996 - Buenos Aires / Argentina (Caribbean & Latin American Region)
+- 1996 - 6th IOI World Conference - Buenos Aires / Argentina (Latin America)

 The International Ombudsman Institute (IOI) is committed to promoting and developing the concept of the Ombudsman and it does so in a variety of ways: it encourages the creation and development of Ombudsman institutions where they do not already exist, it funds research, provides training and promotes information exchange and shared learning.